Reinforcement Learning

 image

 Left: This is a simple "grid world", where an agent can move up, down, left, or right through the states.
 This small environment contains three terminal states (i.e., when the agent reaches one of them, the episode ends): Two states mean "game over" with an infinite negative reward, while reaching the state in the lower right corner means receiving a large positive immediate reward.
 When the agent resides in any of the other (reachable) states, it receives a small negative reward, which is meant to "motivate" the agent to go to the goal state as quickly as possible.
 However, knowing only the immediate reward for each state is not very helpful to decide which action to take next, since in most states, the reward for moving to any of the surrounding states or staying in place would be the same.
 Therefore, what the agent needs to learn in order to be able to choose an action in each state that has the potential of bringing it closer to the goal state, is the value of being in each state.
 Right: The value of a state is the expected return when starting from this state.
 Of course, the expected return is highly dependent on the agent’s policy \(\pi\) (i.e., the actions it takes), e.g., if the agent would always move to the left, then it would never be able to reach the goal, i.e., the expected return starting from any state (except the goal state itself) would always be negative.
 If we assume an optimal policy (i.e., the agent always takes the quickest way to the goal), then the value of each state corresponds to the ones shown in the graphic, i.e., for each state "100 minus the number of steps to reach the goal from here".
-Knowing these values, the agent can now very easily select the best next action in each state, by simply choosing that action, which brings it to the next reachable state with the highest value.
+Knowing these values, the agent can now very easily select the best next action in each state, by simply choosing the action that brings it to the next reachable state with the highest value.

 The value of a state \(s\) corresponds to the expected return \(G_t\) when starting from state \(s\):